Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

 Update: April 2019: After more than a year of using this product, I can now confirm it has more benefits to my skin dryness and fine lines.
 Although I saw improvement to my knee problem, it was not enough for my jogging or brisk walking.
 I have to use other products to help me with these exercises.
 So, if you want to improve your joint pain, you can forget this BioCell Collagen.
 But if you want to improve your complexion, this is a great product.

 Chicken Cartilage for Arthritis

-Chicken feet consists of bones, skin, and tendons, but no muscles.
+Chicken feet consist of bones, skin, and tendons, but no muscles.
 These are packed with protein, calcium, trace minerals, collagen, and cartilage that are easily absorbed by the body.
 These are the essential nutrients required for good joint movement to minimize arthritis and joint pain.

-Instead of buying supplements with glucosamine and chondroitin, use chicken feet in your soup or broth and enjoy a cheaper option for joint health.
+Likewise, instead of buying supplements with glucosamine and chondroitin, use chicken feet in your soup or broth and enjoy a cheaper option for joint health.

 Research on Uses of Chicken Feet

 Many years ago Dr. Harry Robertson did research on the potential of chicken feet to regenerate nerves, bones, muscles, and its healing effect on spinal cord injury.
 The research and discoveries showed promising results.

 However, it was subsequently stopped by the FDA and it was never continued.
 Issues with sanitation and testing methods were some of the reasons the FDA gave on why it had to stop.

 According to Dr. Robertson, chicken feet were the greatest medical advancement since the introduction of penicillin, and it was a shame that the FDA had to stop this research.